cardeapay/stack/docs/srs/srs.md

 ### 3.2.5.
 Security
 <a name="3_2_5_security"></a>

-User informations should be kept in a secure data storage solution.
+User information should be kept in a secure data storage solution.
-Credit Card informations should not be stored.
+Credit Card information should not be stored.
 Cardea Portal, Cardea App, Cardea Server should communicate in an encrypted manner.

 ### 3.3.6.
 Portability